Create a reference data set for your Azure Time Series Insights Gen1 environment using the Azure portal

 Sign in to the Azure portal.

 Locate your existing Azure Time Series Insights environment.
 Select All resources in the menu on the left side of the Azure portal.
 Select your Azure Time Series Insights environment.

 View the Explorer for your Azure Time Series Insights environment.

-Expand the environment selector in the Time Series Insights explorer.
+Expand the environment selector in the Azure Time Series Insights Explorer.
 Choose the active environment.
 Select the reference data icon on the upper right in the Explorer page.

 Select the + Add a data set button to begin adding a new data set.